 Skip to contents

-The relative concentration index (RCI) is a relative measure of inequality that shows the gradient across population subgroups.
-It indicates the extent to which an indicator is concentrated among disadvantaged or advantaged subgroups, on a relative scale.
-RCI can be calculated using disaggregated data and individual-level data.
-Subgroups in disaggregated data are weighted according to their population share, while individuals are weighted by sample weight in the case of data from surveys.
+The relative concentration index (RCI) is a relative measure of inequality that indicates the extent to which an indicator is concentrated among disadvantaged or advantaged subgroups, on a relative scale.

 Usage